weichseltree/quantumflow/README.md

 2_kernel_ridge_regession.ipynb
 ...
 ```
-The notebook `0_create_shared_project_files.ipynb` will write the shared `.py` files to a folder called `quantumflow` - if they dont exist already - that will be imported by the rest of the notebooks like a python module.
+The notebook `0_create_shared_project_files.ipynb` will write the shared `.py` files to a folder called `quantumflow` - if they dont exist already.
+They will be imported by the rest of the notebooks as the python module `quantumflow`.

 All the files assume to be run with the current working directory being the folder they are in.
 Please make sure this is the case if you want to run the notebooks somewhere else.